BrickMMO/tasks/individuals.markdown

 ![GitHub Contributions](images/screenshot-contributions.png)

-[GitHub](https://github.com/) can also be used to help multiple developers work on the same codeset without overwritting each other's additions.
+GitHub can also be used to help multiple developers work on the same codeset without overwritting each other's additions.
 However, this taks will focus on using the tool as an individual.
-In this task you will use [GitHub](https://github.com/) to:
+In this task you will use GitHub to:

 - Store and share your code
-- Backups and version control
+- Create backups and version control
-- Practice using the GitHub CLI
+- Practice using the Git and GitHub CLI

 Remember that [Git](https://git-scm.com/) and [GitHub](https://github.com/) are two different things.
 Just like Gmail is one of many providers of email.
-GitHub is one of many providers for Git repository storage.
+GitHub is one of many providers for storing Git repositories.

 Git and GitHub can be hard at first.
 And if you have never used the Command Line, it can be a bit intimidating.
 However, it might be the most important and widely used develpoment tool.